-- Art Garfunkel then opens the show and goes straight into singing What a Wonderful World without so much as a hello to the crowd.
+Art Garfunkel then opens the show and goes straight into singing What Wonderful World without so much as a hello to the crowd.
 It then turns into a bit of a sketch after Garfunkel gets distracted by a speaker giving feedback.
 He asks to start again as Belushi steps on the stage and kicks the speaker in question.
-Belushi goes on to act his ass off as he bitches and complains about how cheap the show is and how the cast is treated like second rate performers.
-All of this while Garfunkel chimes in with a few line with the delivery of someone who was called up from the audience.
+Belushi goes on to act his ass off as he bitches and complains about how cheap the show is and how the cast is treated as second-rate performers.
+All of this while Garfunkel chimes in with a few lines with the delivery of someone who was called up from the audience.
 He smiles and chuckles making zero attempts to add to the realness of Belushi's performance.
-The Belushi bit ends and Garfunkel goes right back into the song as if there were never an interruption.
+The Belushi bit ends, and Garfunkel goes right back into the song as if there were never an interruption.

-- Tomorrow with Tom Snyder once again makes fun of Snyder's interview style as he questions the secret silhouette of a man about how it feels to be a battered husband.
-As the interview goes on Snyder keeps accidentally introducing more and more information about the anonymous man first by accidentally using his real name instead of the fake one then builds to where he accidentally shares the man's picture which causes the man to jump into the light to cover the image so panicked that he doesn't realize the world can now see him live.
+Tomorrow with Tom Snyder once again makes fun of Snyder's interview style as he questions the secret silhouette of a man about how it feels to be a battered husband.
+As the interview goes on Snyder keeps accidentally introducing more and more information about the anonymous man.
+At first, by accidentally using his real name instead of the fake one then builds to where he accidentally shares the man's picture which causes the man to jump into the light to cover the image so panicked that he doesn't realize the world can now see him live.